-- 1. Water heater power should be OFF (both switches: electric and LP gas).
-Water heater bypass valves (if applicable): A&B should be closed, valve C open. - 2.
+- Water heater power should be OFF (both switches: electric and LP gas).
+Water heater bypass valves should be set to BYPASS. - 2.
 Put the vinegar solution into the fresh water tank.
 Pour the vinegar solution into the gravity fill using a hose (or funnel). - 3.
 Continue filling the fresh water tank with of clean (potable) water.
 Pour fresh water into the gravity fill inlet using a hose (or funnel). - 4.
 Run water through all faucets (hot and cold, including outside shower) until chlorine smell is gone.
 Turn the pump ON to send water through the lines. - 5.
 Close all faucets including outside shower.
 Turn pump OFF. - 6.
 Drain the system again, but do not drain the water heater.
 Water heater bypass set to BYPASS (refer to Water Heater Bypass).
 Do not remove water heater drain plug. - 7.
 Close low point drains and fresh water tank drain. - 8.
 Refill the fresh water tank with clean potable water.
-Use the gravity fill, (refer to Step 3 for specific instructions). - 9.
+Pour water in the gravity fill using a hose or a funnel. - 9.
 Open faucets and check that the chlorine taste is gone. - 10.
 Drain the system one more time (See Draining the Fresh Water System). - 11.
 Remove full system canister, insert the filter, and reattach canister to the mount.
 Water heater bypass valves set to NORMAL (refer to Water Heater Bypass section). - 12.
 Refill the fresh water system with clean water.
-When the water heater is full of water, turn the water heater power ON.
+When the water heater is full of water, turn the water heater power ON. - 13.
+To verify water heater is full of water, turn on hot water faucets, turn pump ON.
+When you get a steady stream of water through the hot water faucets, it should be full.
+Turn off the pump and faucets.